The Why and How of Early Bat Speed

 - Full core rotation (see Pillar VII: Core Rotation).

-- Staying back with head and shoulders (click on the free article Stay Back With Head Centered Drills).
+- Staying back with head and shoulders (click on the link for our free article Stay Back With Head Centered Drills).

 - Hip and shoulder separation (see Pillar X: Hip and Shoulder Separation).